Miray La, Saraan, The Caribbean

 “Oh, right.”
 Frankie heard her voice, dull like a corroded speaker.

 “I mean, she has a point.
 What would we tell the kid?
 That you’re their auntie or something?
 You don’t even look related to us.”

 “What?
 No. Sorry, no, that’ sounded… bad.
 I just meant.”

 “You meant now that you have a kid, you can’t have a threesome with some woman anymore.
 Can’t have me coming over and interrupting your perfect little picture.
 You have a spicy past, but that’s what I am?
 A fun story to tell your friends?”

 “Frankie, you’ve been my fantasy come true.
 I don’t want this to end.”
 He was next to her now, the table no longer between them.
 His breath smelled like whisky.
 Too much whisky.
 Frankie could hear her heartbeat in her ears, his hand was on her shoulder.
 His breath was hot on her cheeks as he said, “Look we still could, you and I. The two of us can still be together.”

 Frankie and Sam both turned to the doorway.
 Darla stood in the hallway, her wet hair dripping onto her white t-shirt.

 “I thought you said we could focus on the family?”

 It was better if Frankie left now before things got messy.
 She kissed Darla on the cheek and closed the door behind her.
-Their voices followed her down the hall as she waited for the elevator.
-She listened to them scream at one another until the elevator doors closed.
+Their voices followed her down the hall, muffled through the walls as she waited for the elevator.
+The argument grew louder, and she listened to them scream at one another until the elevator doors closed.

 Frankie had broken her own rule, her secret third rule, which was, never become attached.